Abomonation/Project-2-rock-paper-scissors/README.md

 I went about it in a wat that made sence to me.
 It is a game that lets you know if you win or lose.

+the game is easy to play, you have 5 buttons to press and you will win, lose or draw.

 Lighthouse: